earthly/earthly/docs/guides/shared-cache.md

 Good example uses of inline caching are the Earthly [C++](https://github.com/earthly/earthly/tree/main/examples/cpp) and [Scala](https://github.com/earthly/earthly/tree/main/examples/scala) samples.

 In the C++ case, a lot of computation is saved as a result of the `apt-get install` command.
-Reusing the cache results in a 4X performance improvement.
+Reusing the cache improves performance by a factor of 4X.

 In the Scala case, time is saved from processing the dependencies, resulting in a 3X performance improvement.